 - No, taking photos in the museum is not permitted.
+Also selfie sticks are not permitted in the exhibition.
 On our website you will find pictures of the building and of several highlights of the exhibition.
 Postcards of various art works are on sale in our museum shops.

 - Is there an audiotour, and if so in which languages and what does it cost?

 - The audiotour is available in multiple languages.
 Available in the entrance hall.

 - What activities take place in the museum and where and when?

 - For the current activities consult the website www.hermitage.nl/en/activiteiten/.

 - What is there for children to do in the museum?

 - For more information about the Hermitage for Children and its activities go to www.hermitage.nl/en/hvk/.